 To add further confusion, some of the earlier human cases of the virus appear to have no connection with the Wuhan market, which raises some questions as to whether or not the market is the origin at all.

 After the speed at which the virus spread around the market, it wasn’t long before travellers were transmitting it all over the world, with air travel being one of the main routes of global transmission.
+Worryingly, rumours of non-vegan pandemic blame were also gaining traction, just as we all needed to come together.

 Are Non-Vegans to Blame for Coronavirus?